4GeeksAcademy/master-javascript-programming-exercises/exercises/136-repeatString/README.md

 ## 💡 Hint:

-+ There is a very easy way to repeat a string with the `repeat()` method, search how to use it!
++ There is a very easy way to repeat a string with the `repeat()` method, search on the Internet how to use it.